tecnomod-um/OntoGenix/tests/testingMapLLM.md

-# Generation of mappings by large language models
+# Generation of mappings with OntoGenix

-The experiments consist on asking an LLM to generate the mappings combining the previous two subtasks.
-The main goal of these experiments is to learn if LLMs can help and how, what kind of interaction processes and contextual information can be defined.

-## Testing software

-The asessment of the mappings have been manually done, although [software](../software/software-LLM.md) has been used for generating the mappings.

-## Description of the experiment

-Elements to compare:
+## Elements to compare

 | Dataset | Human generated mapping | LLM generated mapping |
 | ------- | ----------------------- | --------------------- |